wilsonwaterman/terraform-coursework/README.md

 ### demo-7: VPCs and NAT
 - Full scale VPC, public and private subnets IGW and table mapping
 - NAT gateway setup is there to demo granting internet access to the private subnets and resources for updates, etc

+### demo-8: Launch EC2 into a VPC
+- Like demo-7 but adding an instance, security group, and key pairs
+- Instance file includes properties to define which subnet the instance will be placed in and which sg(s) will be applied